Dubhe CLI for Sui

 publish

 Deploy Dubhe contracts to Sui network.
-This tool will use the dubhe.config.ts to detect all systems and schemas to deploy them to the specified network.
+This tool uses dubhe.config.ts to detect all systems and declared resources, then deploys them to the specified network.

-2. For testnet/devnet/localnet deployments, you can get test tokens via dubhe faucet
+- For testnet/devnet/localnet deployments, you can get test tokens via

 Options: